This page was printed on:

 - Some children need help regaining developmental milestones after transplant.
 For example, a child who was toilet-trained, may not want to use the potty.
 Talk to your transplant team if you have questions or concerns.

 - Infants and children who had a heart or lung transplant will need to be on chest (“sternal”) precautions for six weeks or more.
 This could cause delays in learning how to roll and other milestones.

 - Physical and occupational therapy can help children who experience muscle loss or atrophy after transplant.
 This can occur when a child is on a breathing tube or heavily sedated for a long time.

 - A child’s growth may be a concern after transplant.
 Discuss issues and options with your doctor and transplant team.

 “After transplant, your child is still a child.
 They will still have tantrums.
 They will want to play with mud.
 Just like any kid.
 That’s why they got the transplant–to be a kid.” — Joseph Hillenburg, heart recipient parent

 Some children with medical conditions may develop more slowly than their peers.
-Early Intervention (EI) Services (an Individuals with Disabilities Education Act [IDEA] program) provide education and support to help eligible newborns through age 2, reduce the effects of delayed development.
-Talk to your care team about EI if you feel it will beneﬁt your child.
+Early Intervention (EI) Services (an Individuals with Disabilities Education Act [IDEA] program) provide education and support to help eligible newborns through age 2 reduce the effects of delayed development.
+Talk to your care team about EI if you feel it would beneﬁt your child.

 The earlier EI begins, the better chance a child has to succeed and catch up.

 There are no-cost public school programs to help your child have a successful and enjoyable school experience.
-They can help a child catch up on missed school work, manage fatigue or handle other issues that may impact learning before or after transplant.
+They can help a child catch up on missed schoolwork, manage fatigue, and handle other issues that may impact learning before or after transplant.
 The following are some of the programs.

 Individualized health plan